widoriezebos/Thoth/Documentation/Administration/Installation.md

 There are two ways you can run Thoth.
 For server environments there is a WAR that you can deploy in a Web Container like tomcat and for desktop environments there is a standalone version that requires almost no setup.

 ## Getting hold of the software
-You can find the software on Github: [https://github.com/widoriezebos/Thoth](https://github.com/widoriezebos/Thoth)
+You can find the software on Github: [https://github.com/widoriezebos/Thoth][1]

 ## Configuration
-Create a configuration.properties file as described in the [Configuration](Configuration.md) section.
+Create a configuration.properties file as described in the [Configuration][2] section.

 ## Running standalone
 For desktop environments you can run Thoth without a Web Container using the Thoth-standalone version which has an embedded web server.
-First make sure you have Java8 installed, so [grab a JRE or JDK version 8](https://www.java.com/en/download/) and install it.
-Then you can start ‘standalone Thoth’ if you either have an environment or JVM variable set (as describe above) or simply provide the location of the configuration.properties file as an argument.
+First make sure you have Java8 installed, so [grab a JRE or JDK version 8][3] and install it.
+Then you can start ‘standalone Thoth’ if you either have an environment or JVM variable set (as describe above) or simply provide the location of the configuration.properties file as an argument (in the form of a filename or a URL).
 Not even any of this is required if you have the configuration.properties file in the working folder when starting the Thoth standalone

 	java -jar thoth-standalone-1.0.3.jar